Updated: 4 days ago

 Horizontal Suet Log - Kettle Moraine Upside Down Suet Log - Amazon

-Between these feeders, the upside down feeder is intriguing, as it can prevent starlings and other unfavorable species from using the feeder.
+Between these feeders, the upside-down feeder is intriguing, as it can prevent starlings and other unfavorable species from using the feeder.
+While I typically feed birds on a budget, having a more natural suet feeder would be a win for taking photos at the feeder.

 Suet feeders can be fairly easy to build!
 With a few simple steps, you build something like what is pictured below.